filipio/vibroacoustic-analysis/README.md

 - python >= 3.10, <3.12

 ## Setup
-Use environment from `poetry.lock` file
+- Use environment from `poetry.lock` file
+- Run `pre-commit install` to run hooks before each commit